philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 * It should be clear from the code whether or not a property is private.
 * Private properties should only be accessible in the scope in which they're defined.
 * The prototype of `this` in the context of a private method should include the instance's prototype, so private methods can call public methods if they wish.
+* It should work with classical inheritance patterns (i.e. subclasses).
 * Dynamic changes to the instance or the instance's prototype at runtime should never expose any private properties (lexical scoping rules should still apply).
 * The solution should be memory efficient.